zonca/italianschoolsd-website/site/content/accredited-classes.md

 ## Accredited classes

 Italian school of San Diego LLC is accredited both with the San Diego Unified and the San Dieguito Union High School Districts as an "Independent World Language School".
-Therefore classes taken at the Italian school will give credit for the language requirement for High School graduation for all High Schools within one of the 2 districts, and will also satisfy the admission requirements for colleges.
+Therefore classes taken at the Italian school will give credit for the language requirement for High School graduation for all public High Schools within the 2 districts, and will also satisfy the admission requirements for colleges.
 Grades obtained in the Italian classes will be added to the student's transcripts.

 The curriculum and the programs were created, implemented and district approved by our sister school IAASD, [learn more about their story](/about/legacy-iaasd).